fred4impact/FastAPiandSqlalchemy/README.md

 # Deployment Steps on AWS EC2

-# The deploymnet that Works
+# How to Deploy and run the API endpoint on AWS EC2 usiing supervisor and uvicorn

-# Steps
+## Steps
 ```
 Login into your AWS Console and create an EC2 choose ubuntu
 create a security group ssh to you ip ,http port 80, https port 443 andcustom tcp port 8000